Randozart/IMP/RESEARCH_BIBLIOGRAPHY.md

 *   **Published:** September 17, 2025
 *   **arXiv ID:** `2509.13765`
 *   **Link:**[https://arxiv.org/abs/2509.13765](https://arxiv.org/abs/2509.13765)
-*   **Relevance to IMP:** This is the smoking gun for your ternary math pipeline.
-It introduces the "Sparse Ternary LUT (STL) Core," proving that mapping `-1, 0, 1` weights directly to Lookup Tables (LUTs) rather than DSPs or add-only trees cuts power consumption by nearly 46% and area by 52%.
-It mathematically grounds your Brief compiler's approach to translating ternary operations into combinational logic.
+*   **Relevance to IMP:** It introduces the "Sparse Ternary LUT (STL) Core," proving that mapping `-1, 0, 1` weights directly to Lookup Tables (LUTs) rather than DSPs or add-only trees cuts power consumption by nearly 46% and area by 52%.
+It mathematically grounds the Brief compiler's approach to translating ternary operations into combinational logic.

 ---
 *Generated for IMP v0.1 — April 2026*